-Depreciation and amortization expense corresponds to cost of use of the furniture and IT equipment at the Company's technical and administrative offices located in Switzerland and Kurdistan.
+Depreciation and amortization expense corresponds to cost of use of the office, furniture and IT equipment at the Company's technical and administrative offices located in Switzerland and Kurdistan.
+The increase from 2018 to 2019 in the nine months is due to the treatment of the Swiss office lease under the new 2019 accounting standard IFRS 16 Leases.
+A right-of-use asset for the lease has been recognised on the balance sheet and is depreciated over the term of the lease.